bowen-gong/wowchemy/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Bowen Gong is currently a Ph.D. candidate in Mechanical Engineering at Rensselaer Polytechnic Institute (RPI), graduating in May 2022.
+His PhD advisor is Dr. [Jie Lian](http://homepages.rpi.edu/~lianj/about.html) and his research work focuses on the development of Advanced Tolerant Fuels (ATFs).
+Currently, he has 10 first-author publications and more than 20 co-author publications on high-impact journals.

+Bowen got his master's degree in computer science from RPI and Georgia Institute of Technology (GaTech).
+His advisor at RPI is Dr. [Boleslaw Szymanski](http://cs.rpi.edu/~szymansk/).

+Prior to joining RPI, he worked at Oak Ridge National Laboratory (ORNL).
+Before that, Bowen completed his master's degree in mechanical engineering from Arizona State University (ASU) in 2015 and his bachelor's degree from Huazhong University of Science and Technology (HUST) in China.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.